eltus/eltus-website/README.md

 https://github.com/eltus/test-website/assets/156885804/aa63e190-70e8-4d51-9521-3f8bd270bcd8

 Update: I have realized that you can just clone the repository, and if you don't know how to clone a repository follow these steps:
-1. Open CMD, or terminal
+1. Open CMD, or terminal,
 2. And type "git clone" with the repository URL.
 3. Then click enter,